CastleLabs/SingleBME280/readme.md

 # Single BME280 with Adafruit IO and Slack integration.

 This repository contains a Raspberry Pi script to read data from a BME280 sensor, log the data to Adafruit IO, and send Slack alerts when necessary.
+It also includes a web frontend for easy access to settings/configs.

 ## Table of Contents